CMSgov/cms-oeda-dasg/.github/pull_request_template.md

 ### Submitter Checklist

-Before requesting final review, I've gone through and verified that this PR complies with the following requirements:
+I have gone through and verified that...:

-* [ ] I've refactored and rebased this PR (for help, see: [this](https://dev.to/maxwell_dev/the-git-rebase-introduction-i-wish-id-had) and [this](https://raphaelfabeni.com/git-editing-commits-part-1/), if needed, so that it is as small as it can reasonably be, in order to:
+* [ ] This PR has been refactored and rebased (for help, see: [this](https://dev.to/maxwell_dev/the-git-rebase-introduction-i-wish-id-had) and [this](https://raphaelfabeni.com/git-editing-commits-part-1/), if needed, so that it is as small as it can reasonably be, in order to:
     1. Ensure that any problems it causes have a small "blast radius".
     2. Ensure that it'll be easier to rollback if that becomes necessary.
     3. Ease the burden on reviewers.
-* [ ] I've verified that the commits in this PR:
+* [ ] The commits in this PR:
     1. Reasonably explain the "what" and "why" of the changes.
     2. Leverage JIRA's [smart commits](https://confluence.atlassian.com/jirasoftwarecloud/processing-issues-with-smart-commits-788960027.html) to reference the JIRA ticket that they're associated with.
 For example, aim for commit messages like this (note also [the 50/72 formatting](https://stackoverflow.com/q/2290016) used here):